-- Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.
+- Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.

 The background check procedures vary from jurisdiction to jurisdiction.
 Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.
-(The TSA website can provide additional information - https:// universalenroll.dhs.gov.)
+(The TSA website can provide additional information - https://universalenroll.dhs.gov.)